Teaching

 - Three MM students were awarded a full scholarship to the Cincinnati Conservatory (doctoral studies) respectively; a full tuition with a stipend at the University of Illinois at Urbana-Champaign, and a full tuition with a teaching assistantship at Southern Methodist University

-- MM student performed with Round Rock Symphony Orchestra in San Marcos, Texas
+- MM student performed with the Round Rock Symphony Orchestra in San Marcos, Texas

 - MM student won first prize at the 5th Texas State International Piano Festival Concerto Competition and performed a concerto at the Patti Strickel Harrison Theatre with the Round Rock Symphony